 Second string decorations.

-For the guest tables, we used base fabric tablecloths owned by school organizations and topped them off with football field runner and astroturf pieces.
+For the guest tables, we used base fabric tablecloths borrowed from school organizations and topped them off with football field runners and astroturf pieces.

 Dollar Tree or Oriental Trading were always a great affordable source for our table runners, ceiling flags, pennants, and centerpiece materials for all of the luncheons.